-- Campus climate surveys and academic research consistently report a high prevalence of sexual assault among college students: approximately 1 in 4 female undergraduates and nearly 1 in 14 male undergraduates experience sexual since enrolling in their college or university (Cantor et al., 2019).
+- Campus climate surveys and academic research consistently report a high prevalence of sexual assault among college students: approximately 1 in 4 female undergraduates and nearly 1 in 14 male undergraduates experience sexual violence after enrolling in their college or university (Cantor et al., 2019).

 - Transgender students experience an elevated risk of victimization: One survey of students at 33 colleges showed that nearly 23% of undergraduate trans/nonbinary/gender-questioning students had experienced nonconsensual sexual contact involving physical force or incapacitation (Cantor et al., 2019).

 - It’s not just sexual assault that is commonplace: Of students who said they had been in a relationship while enrolled at school, 10% reported experiencing some form of intimate partner violence (Cantor et al, 2019).